QIICR/QIN-PROSTATE-Repeatability-Radiomics/README.md

 #### Filename Pattern Description

 The filenames of the feature data CSVs also contain some additional meta information about their content.
-The jupyter notebook for genearting figures will parse this information and save it with the statistics it creates from the feature data (so you don't really have to worry about these to much).
+The jupyter notebook for generating figures will parse this information and save it with the statistics it creates from the feature data (so you don't really have to worry about these to much).

 The following table explains the different "codes" in the filename of a feature CSV file: